-Every year, I take NJ Transit back to my hometown for Thanksgiving.
+Every year, I take New Jersey Transit back to my hometown for Thanksgiving.
 For years, that train ride was spent thinking about where I was in life and mentally preparing for the onslaught of questions from the family: “How’s the writing?
 Are you making any money?
 Who are you dating?”
 Kill me.

 To my family’s defense, these are pretty standard questions.
 They just hit a nerve.
 We tend to be sensitive to those things we’re not comfortable with ourselves.
 It’s like writing and filmmaking — the comments and criticisms I find myself defensive about are the ones that I either agree with or haven’t quite reconciled within myself.
 When we stand confidently in ourselves, vision, and authenticity, there’s less preoccupation about what others think.

 Back when I hadn’t come out, going home meant fielding dating questions; dodging any that might give away I was dating a woman.
 What a waste of mental energy.
 Between that and the years of waiting tables hoping the writing would work out, I was a ball of anxiety and shame.
 I didn’t want anyone to ask me anything — I was wildly insecure, with no pride.